FP-22-23/java-term-project-TachoPablo2/README.md

+Project of the Second term
-Proyecto del Segundo Cuatrimestre Fundamentos de Programación (Curso 2021/22) Autor/a: Pablo Romero Gómez, uvus: GFQ0792
+Autor/a: Pablo Romero Gómez, uvus: GFQ0792

+This project is an adaptation of the one from  the student Pablo Diego Acosta, on the

-Este proyecto es una adaptación del proyecto presentado por el estudiante Pablo Diego Acosta, en el curso 2021/22.
+Este proyecto es una adaptación del proyecto presentado por el estudiante Pablo Diego Acosta,on the course 2021/22.

-Estructura de las carpetas del proyecto
-/src: Directorio con el código fuente. fp.types: Paquete que contiene los tipos del proyecto. fp.test: Paquete que contiene las clases de test del proyecto. fp.utils: Paquete que contiene las clases de utilidad.
+Structure of the project
+/src: Directory with the source code. fp.types:Package which contains the types of the project. fp.test: Package that contains the test classes of the project. fp.utils: Package that contains the utility classes.
-/data: Contiene el dataset del proyecto. formula_e_race_reesults3.csv: Archivo csv que contiene datos de diferentes partidas de ajedrez.
+/data: Contains the dataset of the project. formula_e_race_reesults4.csv: Archivo csv que contiene datos de diferentes partidas de ajedrez.
 Estructura del dataset
-El dataset original Formula_e_raceresults se puede obtener de la URL https://www.kaggle.com/datasets/mlandry/formula-e-championship.
-Originalmente tiene 17 columnas y cada fila contiene datos sobre una carrera de fórmula e.
-El dataset usado en este proyecto tiene 14 columnas.
-A continuación se describen las 14 columnas del dataset:

-season: de tipo integer, muestra el numero de la temporada, es decir, si es la número uno, dos etc. race_num : de tipo integer, muestra el numero de la carrera en la temporada. race_name : de tipo String, muestra la fecha y el nombre del circuito en que se corre.
-race_date: de tipo LocalDate, fecha en que tiene lugar la carrera.
-driver: de tipo String, nombre del piloto.
-car: de tipo Integer, número del coche.
-team: de tipo String, equipo del piloto que corre.
-team_group: de tipo String, grupo de equipos al que pertence el equipo del piloto que corre
-rank: de tipo integer, posición en la que acabó el piloto.
-grid: de tipo integer, posición de salida en parrilla del piloto.
-laps: de tipo Long, número de vueltas de la carrera
-duration: de tipo duration, tiempo que tardó el piloto en acabar la carrera.
-retired: de tipo boolean, es verdadero cuando el piloto se retiró de la prueba.
-ptsl: de tipo list, lista que contiene los puntos de rank, de pole y bonus.
-points: de tipo Integer, suma de los miembros de la lista anterior.

-Tipos implementados
-Los tipos que se han implementado en el proyecto son los siguientes:
+The original dataset Formula_e_raceresultscan be obtained from the URL https://www.kaggle.com/datasets/mlandry/formula-e-championship.
+Originally it had 17 columns y each row contains data about one race of Formula E. The dataset used has 13 columns.
+Now we will describe the 13 columns of the dataset:

+season: of type integer, shows the number of the season, that is, if it is number one, two, etc. race_num : of type integer, shows the number of the race in the season. race_name : of type String, it shows the date and the name of the circuit in which it is raced.
+race_date: of type LocalDate, date on which the race takes place.
+driver: of type String, name of the driver.
+car: of type Integer, number of the car.
+team: of type String, the team of the pilot who is running.
+team_group: of type String, group of teams to which the team of the pilot who is racing belongs
+rank: of type integer, position in which the pilot finished.
+grid: of type integer, starting position on the driver's grid.
+laps: Integer type, number of laps in the race
+retired: of type boolean, it is true when the pilot retired from the test.
+ptsl: of type list, list containing the rank, pole and bonus points.

+Implemented types
+The types that have been implemented in the project are the following:

-Tipo Base - Race
+Base Type - Race
-Representa una carrera concreta.
-Propiedades:
+It represents a specific race.
+Properties:

-season, de tipo Season, consultable. race_num, de tipo Integer, consultable. race_name, de tipo String, consultable. race_date, de tipo LocalDate, consultable. driver, de tipo String, consultable. car, de tipo Integer, consultable. team, de tipo String, consultable. team_group, de tipo enumerado, consultable. rank, de tipo Integer, consultable. grid, de tipo Integer, consultable. laps, de tipo Long,, consultable. duration, de tipo Duration, consultable. retired, de tipo Boolean, consultable. ptsl, de tipo list, consultable. points, de tipo Integer, consultable.
+season, of type Season, queryable. (is the auxiliary type) race_num, of type Integer, queryable. race_name, of type String, queryable. race_date, of type LocalDate, queryable. driver, of type String, queryable. car, of type Integer, queryable. team, of type String, queryable. team_group, of type enumerated, queryable. rank, of type Integer, queryable. grid, of type Integer, queryable. laps, of type Long,, queryable. duration, of type Duration, queryable. retired, of type Boolean, queryable. ptsl, of type list, queryable. points, of type Integer, queryable

-Constructores:

-C1: Tiene un parámetro por cada propiedad básica del tipo.
+Constructors:

+C1: It has a parameter for each basic property of the type.
-C2: Crea un objeto de tipo Race a partir de los siguientes parámetros: season, race_num, race_name, race_date, driver, team_group, team, rank, laps, duration, retired, ptsl
+C2: Create an object of type Race from the following parameters: season, race_num, race_name, race_date, driver, team_group, team, rank, laps,  retired, ptsl
-Restricciones:

-R1: El rango debe ser positivo mayor que cero.
-R2: La duración debe ser positiva.

-Criterio de ordenación: compara primero la fecha de la carrera y luego la posición en la que acaba el piloto.
+restrictions:

+R1: The range must be positive greater than zero.
+R2: The number of laps has to be positive

+Order criteria: first compares the date of the race and then the position in which the driver finishes.